-I/We of being a Member of of Hala Enterprises Limited and holder(s) of Ordinary Shares as per Share Regis ster Folio No For beneficial owners as per CDC List CDC Participant I.D.
-No. Sub Account No. CNIC No. Passport No behalf at Annual General Meeting of the Company to be he of an other member of s my / our proxy to attend and vote for me / us and my /our eld on Thursday, October 28, 2021 at 11:00 A.M. and at every adjournment thereof, if any.
-Please affix Rupees Five Revenue Stamp (Signature should agree with the specimen Signed this day of 2021 signature registered with the Company) Signature of Shareholder Signature of Proxy 1.
+I/We of being a Member of of Hala Enterprises Limited and holder(s) of Ordinary Shares as per Share Regis ter Folio No For beneficial owners as per CDC List CDC Participant I.D.
+No Sub Account No CNIC No. Passport No of an other member of s/ Mr. s my / our proxy to attend and vote for me / us and my /our ld on Saturday, October 28, 2023 at 11:00 A.M. and at Factory premises or at any adjournment thereof, if any.
+Please affix Rupees Five Revenue Stamp (Signature should agree with the specimen signature registered with the Company) Signed this day of 2023 Signature of Shareholder Signature of Proxy 1.
 WITNESS Signature: 2.
-WITNESS Signature: Name: Name: Address: Address: CNIC No. CNIC No. Important: 1 This Proxy Form duly completed and signed must be i Attested series of CNIC on the recorder of the handfield
+WITNESS Signature: Name: Name: Address: Address: CNIC No. or Passport No. CNIC No or Passport No